 One simple and effective flooding prevention method is to use concrete barriers.
 Not only are they easy to install, but they can often be placed within 24 hours.
 Where traditional flood barriers and in-situ walls require significant building work, concrete barriers can be placed at short notice; and time is of the essence, especially when dealing with a flash flooding situation.

-Concrete barriers can neatly and securely bolt together to block vulnerable access points or surround your entire property with landscape bunding to create an excellent barrier to heavy flooding.
+Concrete barrier blocks, sometimes known as Jersey Barriers, can neatly and securely bolt together to block vulnerable access points or surround your entire property with landscape bunding to create an excellent barrier to heavy flooding.

 In addition, concrete barriers are tested to extreme pressures, often withstanding vehicle impacts of up to 50mph for example.
 Bolted together, these impenetrable barriers are sure to withstand extreme flooding, without the risk of floating away and becoming another potential hazard to already ravaged areas.